Burnable Garbage In Japan and More: How To Sort Your Trash

 Common sodai gomi in Minato, Tokyo , including microwaves, vacuums, and chairs

-Oversized garbage is called 粗大ごみ or sodai gomi in Japanese that includes:
+Oversized garbage is called 粗大ごみ or sodai gomi in Japanese which includes:

 Furniture